Rickil/pfeeApp/README.md

 cd app; python3 app.py

 The port to access is http://localhost:7860/   (a link will appear with 0000:7860 this one doesn't work)

+### The app :
+Only "Evaluate an image" tab work
+#TODO :
+- debug gallery
+- add metrics cocopanoptic
+- add more visualisation